Tobexint/PySocket/docs/documentation.md

 The server (server.py) reads its settings from a configuration file (config.ini).

 ## Setting Up SSL for Secure Communication
-To enable HTTPS and secure communication between the client and server, you need to generate SSL certificate and key files.
+To enable HTTPS and secure communication between the client and server, you need to generate an SSL certificate and key files.
 For development purposes, you can create a self-signed certificate using the steps below:

 1. Generate a 2048-bit RSA private key: